 Example 2-domestic filing exception met; issuance of Schedule K-3 not required.
 A married couple, U.S. citizens, each own a 50% interest in USP, a domestic partnership.
 USP invests in a RIC.
 USP receives a Form 1099 from the RIC reporting \$100 of creditable foreign taxes paid or accrued on passive category foreign source income.
 USP doesn't have any foreign activity aside from that of the RIC.
 USP notifies the couple on an attachment to the Schedule K-1 that they won't receive Schedule K-3 unless they request it.
-The married couple doesn't request Schedule K-3 from USP for tax year 2023.
+The married couple don't request Schedule K-3 from USP for tax year 2024.
 Because USP qualified for the domestic filing exception, USP didn't complete Schedule K-3 for the couple.

 Reasons to request Schedule K-3 from domestic partnerships with limited or no foreign activity.
-Section 904 generally limits the foreign tax credit to the portion of U.S. tax liability attributable to foreign source taxable income.
+Section 904 generally limits the foreign tax credit to the lesser of the foreign taxes paid or accrued or the portion of U.S. tax liability attributable to foreign source taxable income.
 Foreign source taxable income is foreign source gross income less allocable expenses.
-In general, the partnership completed the Schedule K-3, Parts II and III, because the partnership's gross income, gross receipts, expenses, assets, and foreign taxes paid may affect the foreign tax credit available to the partner.
+In general, the partnership completed Schedule K-3, Parts II and III, because the partnership's gross income, gross receipts, expenses, assets, and foreign income taxes paid or accrued may affect the foreign tax credit available to the partner.
 The source of certain gross income is determined by the partner.
 In addition, some expenses of the partnership are allocated and apportioned by the partner.
-Because the foreign tax credit limitation is computed by the partner, it's not possible for the partner to assume that all income of the partnership is U.S. source and all expenses of the partnership reduce U.S. source income.
-Also, the allocation and apportionment of certain partner expenses take into account distributive shares of assets and income of the partnership that aren't otherwise reported on the Schedule K-1.
-For example, for sourcing purposes, personal property sold by the partnership is treated as sold by the partners; see section 865(i)(5).
-Generally, income from the sale of certain personal property (excluding inventory) is sourced according to the residence of the seller.
+Because the income source and expense allocation are determined by the partner in certain cases, it's not possible for the partner to assume that all income of the partnership is U.S. source and all expenses of the partnership reduce U.S. source income.
+Also, the allocation and apportionment of certain partner expenses take into account distributive shares of assets and income of the partnership that aren't otherwise reported on Schedule K-1.
+For example, under section 865(i)(5), for sourcing purposes, personal property sold by the partnership is treated as sold by the partners.
+Generally, income from the sale of certain nondepreciable personal property (excluding inventory and certain other property) is sourced according to the residence of the seller.
 In cases in which the partner is a pass-through entity, the partnership might not know the ultimate residence of the first non-pass-through partner.
-The distributive share of the partnership's gain on the sale of personal property isn't separately stated on Schedule K-1, but is reported on Schedule K-3, Part II.
+The distributive share of the partnership's gain on the sale of personal property isn't separately stated on Schedule K-1, but is reported in Schedule K-3, Part II.

-As another example, the partner's R&E expense (which includes the distributive share of the partnership's R&E expense) is allocated and apportioned by the partner; see Regulations section 1.861-17(f).
-R&E expense is allocated and apportioned based on the gross receipts by Standard Industrial Classification (SIC) code.
-The distributive share of the R&E expense by SIC code isn't separately stated on Schedule K-1, but is reported on Schedule K-3, Part II.
-The partner needs Schedule K-3, Part III, Section 1, for the partner's share of the partnership's gross receipts by SIC code for purposes of allocating and apportioning R&E expense.
+As another example, the partner's R&E expenses (which include the distributive share of the partnership's R&E expenses)

+are allocated and apportioned by the partner; see Regulations section 1.861-17(f).
+R&E expenses are allocated and apportioned based on the gross receipts by Standard Industrial Classification (SIC) code.
+The distributive share of the R&E expenses by SIC code isn't separately stated on Schedule K-1, but is reported in Schedule K-3, Part II.
+The partner needs Schedule K-3, Part III, Section 1, for the partner's share of the partnership's gross receipts by SIC code for purposes of allocating and apportioning R&E expenses.